-(2) Amounts in the table reflect minimum payments due under operating lease agreements entered into by our wholly owned U.S. subsidiary Kiniksa US for office and laboratory space in Lexington, Massachusetts, which expires in 2021, and office space in San Diego, California, which expires in 2020.
+(2) Amounts in the table reflect minimum payments due under operating lease agreements entered into by our wholly owned U.S. subsidiary Kiniksa US for office and laboratory space in Lexington, Massachusetts, which expires in 2023, office space in San Diego, California, which expires in 2022, and office space in London UK, which expires in 2025 with an option to terminate in 2023.